How do others experience the world? These images present different viewpoints, sometimes in a single frame.

 Signs and Meaning

 This sign off a two lane highway in Minnesota shares a clear perspective that hunting, trapping and fishing is right.
-Seeing this with my dog Henry in the frame made me think about coyotes and wolves, who are common victims of hunts and traps, and cousins to my boy.
+If Henry could read, what would he think?

 While driving through Burns, Oregon, I saw a sign that said Sewell's Taxidermy, and when I pulled in I was greeted by Heath Sewell, who with his wife LaurelLynne took time to discuss their experiences hunting and creating taxidermy works.
 Their Moments Of truth Interview is here.